 David “took” Bathsheba.
-The Hebrew word is laqach, which means “to seize, to take, carry away”.
+The Hebrew word is laqach, which means “to seize, to take, carry away.”
 He saw and he took.
 He used his eyes and his hands.
-He gazed longingly and wrongly on something that was not his, then he seized her to satisfy his own desires.
+He gazed longingly and wrongly on something that was not his, then he seized what he saw to satisfy his own desires.
 James makes it quite clear what was going on in David’s heart and life at that moment:

 Temptation comes from our own desires, which entice us and drag us away.
 These desires give birth to sinful actions.
 And when sin is allowed to grow, it gives birth to death. – James 1:14-15 NLT